 Combine dogs and chocolate and you are risking BIG trouble for your dog.
 The results can be serious, or even deadly!

-Every year around certain holidays, veterinarians see an increase in sick dogs who have eaten chocolate.
+Every year around certain holidays, like Thanksgiving, Christmas and Valentine’s Day, veterinarians see an increase in sick dogs who have eaten chocolate.

 Chocolate contains two substances that are harmful to dogs: theobromine and caffeine.
 However, different kinds of chocolate have different concentrations of these substances.